Cleopatra and her natural products

 Shaving under the arms

-Egyptians did not like strong smells so they shaved and used nice smelling spices like citrus and cinnamon.
+Egyptians did not like strong smells, so they shaved and used nice smelling spices like citrus and cinnamon.
 It is said that the ancient Greek followed this habit of shaving under the arms.
-At that time people were not yet conscious of the sweat glands and its connection with a strong body odor.
-Well, we now know that fresh sweat does not stink but old sweat does due to its bacteria.
+At that time, people were not yet conscious of the sweat glands and its connection with a strong body odor.
+Well, we now know that fresh sweat does not stink, but old sweat does because of its bacteria.
 The Egyptians were also well advanced in other fields.

 Cleopatras beauty secrets